0xJoeMama/progintro-hw0/cmdline/README.md

 you have no web access, by sending email to <bug-findutils@gnu.org>.
 ```

-Apparently 'find' works using a predicate-like system, where you can specify multiple criteria to match on.
+Apparently `find` works using a predicate-like system, where you can specify multiple criteria to match on.
-Since we know the name of the file, we can use '-name'.
+Since we know the name of the file, we can use `-name`.
 It also looks like it runs on the cwd by default,
 therefore I can just use something like `find -name cup.txt` to get the path of the file.
 Then assuming at least one such file exists, I can just pipe it into cat.
 However, piping something into cat,
 just leads to it being printed.
 So the following commands, prints whatever was passed in to cat's stdin.